-5. CCHA will process an interim increase in rent only if
+5. HACC will process an interim increase in rent only if

 The change in income will be a decrease or increase of more than 10 percent of annual income.

 the resident has misrepresented or failed to report facts upon which rent is based, so the rent the Resident is paying is less than it should have; or